psf/black/docs/guides/using_black_with_other_tools.md

 #### Why those options above?

-_Black_ wraps imports that surpass `line-length` by moving identifiers into their own indented line.
-If that still doesn't fit the bill, it will put all of them in separate lines and put a trailing comma.
-A more detailed explanation of this behaviour can be [found here](../the_black_code_style/current_style.md#how-black-wraps-lines).
+_Black_ wraps imports that surpass `line-length` by moving identifiers onto separate lines and by adding a trailing comma after each.
+A more detailed explanation of this behaviour can be
+[found here](../the_black_code_style/current_style.md#how-black-wraps-lines).

 isort's default mode of wrapping imports that extend past the `line_length` limit is